LOLAPPS-Project/LOLAPPS/Contributing.md

 Anyone can contribute to the project, just be sure to use this template and open up a PR in the corresponding section.

 All template submissions should have at least one reference link if the exploitation methodology isn't obvious.
+If the application is offered on multiple platforms, choose the platform closest to the provided reference.

 ```
 Name: Zix Secure Messaging